Djack1010/GrapPa/README.md

 MUTATION_FOLDER=<The path to the folder which contain the mutated code to insert into the project>
 DEFAULT_MAIN_CLASS=<Name of the class with a main method, used as main class for Soot.
 The file has to be placed in SOURCE_ANALYSIS_FOLDER/PACKAG_ANALYSIS_FOLDER>
 DB_GRAPH_FOLDER=<Path to the folder which contained stored graph, for load.sh script>
+CGMM_FOLDER=<Path to the folder which contains the CGMM tool, available at https://github.com/Djack1010/CGMM.git>

 ### Examples
 ```